Indzasa/Reasonable-years/README.md

 In either case you may have noticed some discrepancy: you can easily into space in...
 1860 AD.

 Unrealistic, isnt it?
 Not anymore!
-Whith reasonable years game turns will correlate more reasonable with years shown.
+With reasonable years game turns will correlate more reasonable with years shown.
 As you will see later, for the same % of gamelenght in turns there will be more years passed.
 For example, what was year 1944 in vanilla - will be 2010 in modded game.